f5/otel-weaver/README.md

 Usage: weaver [OPTIONS] [COMMAND]

 Commands:
-  resolve         Resolve a schema file and print the result gen-client-sdk  Generate a client SDK (application) languages       List of supported languages search          Search in a schema file help            Print this message or the help of the given subcommand(s)
+  resolve     Resolve a semantic convention registry or a telemetry schema gen-client  Generate a client SDK or client API languages   List all supported languages search      Search in a semantic convention registry or a telemetry schema help        Print this message or the help of the given subcommand(s)

 Options:
   -d, --debug...
 Turn debugging information on